-As of June 30, 2004, we had 72,073,135 shares of Class A common stock outstanding.
-All of these shares are freely tradable, except for approximately 28 million shares held by certain stockholders who participated in our October 2003 recapitalization transaction wherein we repurchased approximately 10.8 million of our shares from our original stockholders and their affiliates and facilitated their resale of approximately 6.2 million additional shares to a group of private equity investors.
+As of July 31, 2004, we had 69,379,761 shares of Class A common stock outstanding.
+All of these shares are freely tradable, except for approximately 23 million shares held, as of July 31, 2004, by certain stockholders who participated in our October 2003 recapitalization.
 Under the terms of our repurchase, our original stockholders agreed that they will not sell or otherwise dispose of any shares of Class A common stock on the open market or without the prior written consent of a majority of our independent directors prior to October 22, 2005.
-This agreement is subject to the following exceptions:
+The restrictions provided for in this agreement are also subject to the following exceptions:

-- · certain charitable donations to religious organizations; - transfers to us; - transfers of common stock to immediate family members or related persons who or estate planning entities that agree to be bound by similar restrictions;

-- transfers pursuant to an existing call option for 2 million shares granted by one of our original stockholders, Sandra Tillotson, or an existing put option for up to 3.5 million shares obtained by Ms. Tillotson in a recent transaction with the selling stockholders named in this prospectus; and - the pledge of shares as security for loans up to \$10 million, provided certain conditions are met, including our right to purchase any shares upon the occurrence of an event of default at a price equal to 50% of the average closing price for the 15 days immediately prior to the event of default.
+- certain charitable donations to religious organizations; - transfers to us: - transfers of common stock to immediate family members or related persons who or estate planning entities that agree to be bound by similar restrictions; - transfers pursuant to an existing call option for 2 million shares granted by one of our original stockholders, Sandra Tillotson, or an existing put option for up to 3.5 million shares obtained by Ms. Tillotson in a recent transaction; and - the pledge of shares as security for loans up to \$10 million, provided certain conditions are met, including our right to purchase any shares upon the occurrence of an event of default at a price equal to 50% of the average closing price for the 15 days immediately prior to the event of default.